danowarr/synced-up-player/README.md

 ## Scope — what this deliberately does NOT do

-This app only plays streams you provide a direct URL for.
+This app plays streams you provide a direct URL for (mpv backend), or controls playback in an already-running Kodi instance (Kodi backend).
 It does not:

-- Fetch, decrypt, or interact with DRM-protected content in any way
+- Fetch, decrypt, or interact with DRM-protected content itself, under either backend — the Kodi backend works with DRM content only because Kodi does that decrypting on its own, using access you already have; this app just sends play/pause/speed commands
 - Capture audio/video from other applications or browser tabs
 - Host, proxy, or rebroadcast any stream to anyone else

-This keeps the app in the same legal category as a generic media player (like VLC or mpv itself) rather than a rebroadcasting service.
-If a stream requires DRM, this app simply won't play it — that's expected, not a bug.
+This keeps the app in the same legal category as a generic media player or remote control (like VLC, mpv, or Kodi's own official remote apps) rather than a rebroadcasting service.
+If a stream requires DRM and you're using the mpv backend, this app simply won't play it — that's expected, not a bug.

 ## Not yet implemented

-- Persisted offset / automatic drift correction via audio fingerprinting — planned, once the manual-align workflow above has been well-tested
+- Persisted offset / automatic drift correction via audio fingerprinting, for *structural* drift (e.g. a radio feed that's consistently a few minutes behind) — not implemented.
+Don't confuse this with the Kodi stall-latency correction described above, which is a different, narrower thing: correcting for our own detection delay around a single stall event, not general offset drift between two otherwise-healthy sources.
+- Kodi stall detection still uses HTTP polling, not Kodi's WebSocket push notifications, and can still miss very short stutters — see "Kodi backend" above.
-- No DRM support, by design — see "Scope" above
+- No DRM support in this app itself, under either backend — see "Scope" above.
 - **macOS** — not attempted.
 Apple's terms discourage running macOS in a VM outside their own hardware, so this needs testing on real Apple hardware rather than the way Linux support was verified.
 If you have